-Soak the dates either overnight or at least 4 hours.
-Line 4-inch square pan with parchment.Make your coconut butter (unless you a bought a jar).
-To make it, in a high-speed blender - I use a Blendtec Twister jar (see my Instagram highlights "Making CB" for a demo) - add 2 cups of shredded coconut, unsweetened.
-Blend about 3-4 minutes or until you have a buttery texture.
+Double the recipe if you want to use a loaf pan.
+Otherwise, I used a 4-inch by 4-inch pan.To prep, the night before, set soaking the dates and buckwheat.
+Soak either overnight or at least 4 hours.
+After soaking, pit the dates and rinse the buckwheat well.Line pan with parchment.Make your coconut butter (unless you a bought a jar).
+To make one cup of coconut butter, simply, in a high-speed blender, add 2 cups of shredded coconut, unsweetened.
+Blend about 2-3 minutes or until you have a buttery texture.

 Mix crust ingredients in a small bowl, using a fork.
 You want a sticky texture.
-If it seems too dry and crumbly, add a touch of maple syrup if you don't mind increasing the sweetness, or even water.Press into the bottom of parchment-lined 4-inch square pan.
+If it seems too dry and crumbly, add a touch of maple syrup if you don't mind increasing the sweetness, or even water.Press into the bottom of parchment-lined pan.
 Pop crust in freezer while you make the chocolate cheesecake layer.

 Make the Cheesecake

-To serve, allow to thaw about 10 minutes, then drizzle with a frosting.
+To serve, drizzle with a frosting.

-Make the Frosting
+Make the Drizzle

 Stir up ingredients in a bowl.
 Adjust texture by adding more syrup or more cocoa if need be.
 You want it thick but pourable.

 I keep it refrigerated 3 days, and then freeze left-overs.
 The frosting needs to be made fresh each time.